MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 <details>
 <summary>Click to expand: Writing Buffer Data to Streams</summary>

-You've seen StreamWriteProcessor briefly—it writes buffer data to hardware output.
+You've seen `BufferProcessors` like `FilterProcessor` that transform data in place.

-But StreamWriteProcessor is more general.
-It can write buffer data to **any** DynamicSoundStream, not just hardware.
+But `StreamWriteProcessor` is more general.
+It can write buffer data to **any** `DynamicSoundStream`, not just locally to attached buffers (or from hardware: hitherto unexplored `InputListenerProcessor`).

 When a processor runs each buffer cycle:
 1. Buffer gets filled with 512 samples (from Container or elsewhere)
-2. Processors run (your FilterProcessor, for example)
+2. Processors run (your `FilterProcessor`, for example)
-3. StreamWriteProcessor writes the (now-processed) samples to a DynamicSoundStream
+3. `StreamWriteProcessor` writes the (now-processed) samples to a `DynamicSoundStream`

-The DynamicSoundStream accumulates these writes:
+The `DynamicSoundStream` accumulates these writes:
 - Cycle 1: 512 samples written
 - Cycle 2: Next 512 samples written (total: 1024)
 - Cycle 3: Next 512 samples written (total: 1536)
 - ...

-After N cycles, the DynamicSoundStream contains N × 512 samples of processed audio.
+After N cycles, the `DynamicSoundStream` contains N × 512 samples of processed audio.

 This is how you capture buffer data.
-Not by sampling the buffer once—by continuously writing it to a stream through a processor.
+Not by sampling the buffer once, by continuously writing it to a stream through a processor.

-StreamWriteProcessor is the bridge between buffers (which live in real-time) and streams (which accumulate).
+`StreamWriteProcessor` is the bridge between buffers (which live in real-time) and streams (which accumulate).

 </details>